What is Cytomegalovirus and why do you need to know about it?

 • Wash your hands when things get “messy”: after feeding, wiping faces and noses, changing nappies, and picking up mouthed toys.
 The CMV virus is destroyed by soap and water.

 • Avoid kissing children on the mouth or face.
-Kiss on the forehead or give them a big hug instead.
+Kiss them on the forehead or give them a big hug instead.
 Avoid the drool!

 More about CMV Action

 CMV Action raises awareness of congenital CMV in the UK.
-Run by parents affected by CMV and by professionals with an interest in the virus, CMV Action are uniquely placed to support families affected and to speak about the impact that the virus has.
+Run by parents affected by CMV and by professionals with an interest in the virus, CMV Action is uniquely placed to support families affected and to speak about the impact that the virus has.

-The charity has two main aims: to support families faced with a congenital diagnosis or living with CMV and to raise awareness of CMV amongst the general public, and especially amongst maternal health professionals, who can alert women under their care to the dangers of CMV infection in the same way they currently advise about food and animal-borne infections.
+The charity has two main aims: to support families faced with a congenital diagnosis or living with CMV and to raise awareness of CMV amongst the general public, especially among maternal health professionals, who can alert women under their care to the dangers of CMV infection in the same way they currently advise about food and animal-borne infections.

 If you have any concerns about your risk of CMV please contact your midwife or GP.
 Remember that 24/7 video GP access and counselling services are included with Simplyhealth Plans, so there’s a qualified professional waiting at the end of the phone to offer practical advice and emotional support 24/7, should you need it.